Volcán Tupungato

 Geology

-Tupungato is a large Pleistocene stratovolcano with activity continuing into the Holocene.
-It forms part of the Southern Volcanic Zone of the Andes, where the Nazca Plate's subduction generates volcanism.
-The summit ice cap feeds multiple glaciers on the volcano's flanks, including the Tupungato Glacier on the eastern side.
-The 1947 STAG airliner crash revealed the glacier's extraordinary power to incorporate and preserve objects: the aircraft wreckage traveled approximately 1 km from the original crash site before emerging.
-The surrounding terrain consists of Andean metamorphic, volcanic, and intrusive rocks.
+Tupungato is a large Pleistocene stratovolcano, last active approximately 0.8 million years ago, forming part of the Southern Volcanic Zone of the Andes where the Nazca Plate's subduction generates volcanism.
+[1] The summit ice cap feeds multiple glaciers on the volcano's flanks, including the Tupungato Glacier on the eastern side.
+The 1947 BSAA Star Dust airliner crash revealed the glacier's extraordinary power: the aircraft wreckage traveled approximately 1 km from the original crash site before emerging at the glacier terminus in 2000.
+The surrounding terrain consists of Andean metamorphic, volcanic, and intrusive rocks characteristic of the Cordillera Principal.

 Climate And Weather